dlesbre/bibtex-autocomplete/README.md

   `folder/file.btac.bib` unless inplace flag is set.
 - `btac` with no inputs is same as `btac .`, reads file from current working directory
 - `btac -c doi ...` only completes DOI fields, leave others unchanged
-- `btac -v ...` verbose mode, pretty prints all new fields when done
+- `btac -v ...` verbose mode, pretty prints all new fields when done.
+  See [this image](https://raw.githubusercontent.com/dlesbre/bibtex-autocomplete/master/imgs/btac-verbose.png) for a preview of verbose output.

 **Note:** the [parser](https://pypi.org/project/bibtexparser/) doesn't preserve format information, so this script will reformat your files.
 Some [formatting options](#output-formatting) are provided to control output format.

-**Slow responses:** I found that crossref responds significantly slower than the other websites.
-It often takes longer than the 20s timeout.
+**Slow responses:** Sometimes due to server traffic, a source DB may take significantly longer to respond and slow `btac`.
 - You can increase timeout with `btac ... -t 60` (60s) or `btac ... -t -1` (no timeout)
-- You can disable crossref queries with `btac ... -Q crossref`
+- You can disable queries to the offender `btac ... -Q <website>`
+- You can try again at another time

 ## Command line arguments